PhlipArima.com

 between our bodies?

-has the snow we were promised started falling?
+I heard playing? has the snow we were promised

-can all that has happened really have begun
+started to fall?
+Can all that has happened

 Was yesterday only a few hours ago?